-Cruises to Hawaii Islands
+Cruises to Hawaiian Islands

-Roundtrip cruises to Hawaii Islands from the Pacific Western coast of the North American continent, departing ports such as Los Angeles, San Diego and Vancouver, can last up to fifteen nights.
+Roundtrip cruises to Hawaiian Islands from the Pacific Western coast of the North American continent, departing ports such as Los Angeles, San Diego and Vancouver, can last up to fifteen nights.
 A longer cruise, taking in Tahiti – another of the South Pacific Islands – will last a little over three weeks.
 Departing from ports in Australia, Hawaii can be experienced as part of a thirty-five-night South Pacific cruise, which includes the island chains of Polynesia, Tahiti, New Caledonia, Samoa and Fiji.

 Cruise the Hawaiian Islands